As an era ends, the city that was home to the Oakland A's comes to gri...

 “It’s taken so long for this move to evolve that it’s been like a slow death eating me up very single day,” said A’s fan Mike Silva, 72, wiping away tears as he showed some of his old ticket stubs.

-Many devout A's fans have been boycotting games in disgust.
-Those who still come, like Will MacNeil, regularly lead chants of “Sell the team!'" before lobbing a profanity at Fisher.
+Many devout A’s fans have been boycotting games in disgust this season.
+Those who still come, like Will MacNeil, regularly lead chants of “Sell the team!’” before lobbing a profanity at Fisher.

 MacNeil, known as “Right-Field Will” after being a fixture in the Coliseum’s bleachers for nearly 20 years, has accumulated about 200 A’s jerseys during his fandom.
 He estimates only 20 fit him now because of the weight he put on while drowning his sorrow about the team’s move in beers.